 |Fun, Fun, Fun|

-Follow the Trans-Canada Hwy to the turnoff for Bow Valley Provincial Park and the two of Exshaw.
-(This will be before the turnoff for Hwy 40 and is about 70km from the west end of Calgary.)
+Follow the Trans-Canada Hwy to the turnoff for Bow Valley Provincial Park and the town of Exshaw.
+(This will be just after the turnoff for Hwy 40 and is about 70km from the west end of Calgary.)
 When you get to Hwy 1A head west towards Exshaw.
 Just before the tiny hamlet, you'll see the Graymont Plant entrance.
 This is where we always park and I've attached a photo so you know where to park.
-Note that you'll also see cars parked on the highway a few metres back as well and you could park there as well but there's no way I can accurately describe where to pull off the road.
+Note that you might also see cars parked on the highway a few metres back and you could park there as well.
+There's just no way I can accurately describe where to pull off the road.
 Parking at the Plant is easier.

 Once you have parked, walk across the highway and up a tiny slope into the trees.
 Follow a worn path through the trees until you reach the creek bed.
 You'll head right at the creek bed, descending to walk on the rocks, and follow it to the mouth of the canyon.
 From there, make your way through the canyon as far as you want to go.